cryption-network/polydex-contracts/README.md

   Elastic Farming
     checking DepsoitFor and withdrawFor functionlity
-      ✓ is CNT transfering to masterchef (52ms)
+      ✓ is CNT transfering to farmingcontract (52ms)
       ✓ checking deposit for functionlity (181ms)
       ✓ whitelisted user should only be able to run withdrawFor (272ms) Harvest Time Lock